-Your water is collected in wells, treated, and delivered to you through an underground piping system.
-The Lebanon System supply is drawn from two wells in town.
-It serves about 130 people and has an average customer demand of 6,500 gallons of water per day.
+Your water is collected in reservoirs and wells, treated, and delivered to you through an extensive underground piping system.
+The Salisbury System supply, which serves about 2,200 people, is a mixture of surface water drawn from two reservoirs (Lakeville reservoirs #2 and #3) and ground water from two well fields (the Lakeville and Salisbury wells).
+The reservoirs supply approximately 55% of the 336,000 gallons of water per day that customers use on average.